 - The Environment Agency provide comprehensive information on flooding and flooding related issues.
 Please visit their website for guidance.

 - Checking traffic - When traffic has to be diverted the Highways Department will organise closures and alternative routes.
-The Highways Department will pass on all traffic news to local radio stations so please tune in.
+Worcestershire Highways will pass on all traffic news via twitter @WorcsTravel and local radio stations so please tune in.

 - A place to rest - We will provide emergency rest centre accommodation if you have to evacuate your home and we will work with the Police to help you move.
 We will help place vulnerable people in temporary accommodation if required.
-Please think ahead and contact the Council for advice.
+Please think ahead and contact the Council for advice on 01905 722233 or 01562 733178 (out of hours).

-- Cleaning up - The city council and the Highways Department will work to clean up the highways and get them back into use as soon as the flooding has receded.
-We can also offer advice on cleaning up your property after a flood.
+- Cleaning up - The city council and the Worcestershire Highways will work to clean up the highways and get them back into use as soon as the flooding has receded.

-- NHS Choices - Flood: cleaning up and food hygiene
+- Public Health England - Flood: cleaning up and food hygiene

 National Flood Forum